What is emergency contraception?

 Ulipristal acetate must be taken within 5 days of sex—you need a doctor's prescription to get it

-Combination oral contraceptives (birth control pills), available with a doctor's prescription, can also be used but sometimes cause nausea and vomiting—you take 2 pills followed by another 2 pills 12 hours later
+Combination oral contraceptives (birth control pills), available with a doctor's prescription, can also be used but sometimes cause nausea and vomiting

 Levonorgestrel works better the sooner after sex you take it.
-It doesn't work as well in obese women.
+It doesn't work as well in women who are obese.